hsf-training/hsf-training-matplotlib/_episodes/03-More_advanced_plots.md

 teaching: 5
 exercises: 0
 questions:
-- "Why we need to explore Data vs. MC distributions?"
+- "Why do we need to explore Data vs. MC distributions?"
 objectives:
 - "Do some stacked plots with MC."
 - "Apply a basic selection criteria."